StevenBontius/Cyclistic/analyze.md

 ### Conclusions
 * Casual riders focus on stations the offer tourist/leisure activities
 * Member riders focus on station in residential and office locations
-* Casual riders have more round trips than mebers
+* Casual riders have more round trips than members
+* Member riders have shorter trips than casual riders

 ## Conclusions
 * Members make more rides than casual riders